 Like USB Debugging Mode, OEM unlocking is another needful option in all Samsung Smartphones.
-Users must have some know about how to enable OEM before starting some special task on Samsung devices.
+Users must have some know about how to enable OEM before starting some special tasks on Samsung devices.
 We have prepared this tutorial on how to enable OEM.
 Just to tell you that first you have to Enable Developer options then you can perform Enable OEM on any Samsung smartphone or tablet.

-OEM unlocking is not challenging but a necessary task prior customize any Samsung device.
+OEM unlocking is not challenging but a necessary task prior customizes any Samsung device.
 Once you enable OEM on your device then you can perform any custom option such as to unlock the bootloader, Root or install custom ROM.
-OEM is a new security feature in all latest and upcoming Samsung devices running on Android 5.0 or higher.
+OEM is a new security feature in all the latest and upcoming Samsung devices running on Android 5.0 or higher.
 Follow the mentioned below guide, step by step to Unlock/ Enable OEM on Samsung devices.

 WARNING: Guidebeats.com only providing the latest guides for the assistance of users.
 And for any mishap during or after any operation, you only will be responsible.

 Steps to Unlock or Enable OEM on any Samsung device.

 - Once your Samsung device is ON, running normally and screen unlocked.